glesica/glesica.github.io/quotes.md

 I'm also going to try to keep the software development and computer science quotes to a reasonable number, but we'll see how that goes.

+  > Man is an animal suspended in webs of significance he himself has spun.

+~ Clifford Geertz

+  > Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the
+  > code as cleverly as possible, you are, by definition, not smart enough to debug it.

+~ Brian Kernighan

   > I know people, I know towns, farms, hills and rivers and rocks, I know how the sun at sunset in
   > autumn falls on the side of a certain plowland in the hills; but what is the sense of giving a
   > boundary to all that, of giving it a name and ceasing to love where the name ceases to apply?